broesamle/clip8_materials/visual-thought-experiments.md

 [Closing time](https://en.wikipedia.org/wiki/File:Tom_Waits_-_Closing_Time.jpg)
 ------------

-Subvert the blackbox principle: *What you see is what you compute*.
+Subvert the blackbox principle: [What you see is what you compute](https://en.wikipedia.org/wiki/WYSIWYG).

-Visual languages as rethinking devices: Develop a visual language so that it projects *your future way of seing and thinking*.
+Visual languages as rethinking devices: Design a visual language so as to *project your future way of seing and thinking*.